ezbot-ai/docs/docs/03-get-started/05-install.md

 # Web Tracker Installation

+To get started with ezbot, you need to install the ezbot library on your website.
+The ezbot library is a small piece of code that you add to your website.
+It will automatically load the ezbot library and start tracking your users.

+A complete installation requires two steps:

+- Tracking code must be loaded on _every_ page of your website.
+- You may optionally add a call to `trackRewardEvent` to optimize for a specific user action, or use [Page View Events as rewards in ezbot](/get-started/rewards#page-view-events).

 ## via JavaScript Snippet

 The easiest way to install ezbot is to use our JavaScript Snippet.
 The JavaScript Snippet is a small piece of code that you add to your website.
 It will automatically load the ezbot library and start tracking your users.

 If you're using a website builder like Wix, Squarespace, or WebFlow and you don't have access or the desire to modify your source code, the JavaScript Snippet is the best way to get started.

-To use the JavaScript Snippet, simply copy/paste the following code into the `<head>` tag of your website's HTML and change the values in `{{mustache syntax}}` to the values corresponding to your project.
+To use the JavaScript Snippet, simply copy/paste the following code into the `<head>` tag of your website's HTML and change the commented values to the values corresponding to your project.

 If you need help installing the JavaScript Snippet, please contact us at [support@ezbot.ai](mailto:support@ezbot.ai).